cloudspannerecosystem/machmeter/machmeter/usecases/erp/employees/README.md

-### Financial Ledger Template
+### Erp Employteesi

-Implements a financial ledger database with containing two tables - `user_bal` and `user_txn`.
+Implements a erp employees database with containing these tables - `departments` , `dept_manager` , `employees` , `dept_emp`, `salaries` , `titles`

-The transactions table stores the list of transactions performed by the user (debit/credit) and the balance table keeps track of the total user balance in the account.
+`departments` table stores list of all departments.
+`dept_manager` table stores managers of a department and duration they served.
+`employees` table stores list of all employees.
+`dept_emp` stores correlation of an employee with its department.
+`salaries` table stores salaries of an employee for different durations.
+`titles` table stores titles of an employee during different intervals of time.
+`titles`,`salaries` and `dept_emp` are interleaved on parent employees.

-The `user_txn` table is interleaved inside the `user_bal` table.
-This template demonstrates loading data into interleaved tables via JMeter.
+This template demonstrates loading data into tables via JMeter.
 The database is sampled and a CSV data set is created for the performance test template to use in its run.

-For performance testing, we showcase a variety of different access patterns such as write mutations, read queries, readWriteTransactions etc.
+For performance testing, we showcase read queries.